-Figure 8 shows the layout of the request H-tree network between the array edge and the banks.
-Address and datain are routed to each bank on this H-tree network and enter each bank at the middle from one of its sides.
-The H-tree network from the edge of the bank to the mats is further divided into two 1-dimensional horizontal and vertical H-tree networks.
-Figure 9 shows the layout of the horizontal H-tree within a bank which is located at the middle of the bank while Figure 10 shows the layout of the vertical H-trees within a bank.
+network from the edge of the bank to the mats is further divided into two 1-dimensional horizontal and vertical H-tree networks.
+Figure 8 shows the layout of the horizontal H-tree within a bank which is located at the middle of the bank while Figure 9 shows the layout of the vertical H-trees within a bank.
 The leaves of the horizontal H-tree act as the parent nodes (marked as V0) of the vertical H-trees.
 In order to understand the routing of signals on the H-tree networks within a bank, we use an illustrative example.
 Consider a bank with the following parameters: 1MB capacity, 256-bit output word, 4 subbanks, 4 mats in each subbank.
-Looked at together, Figures 9 and 10 can be considered to be the horizontal and vertical H-trees within such a bank.
+Looked at together, Figures 8 and 9 can be considered to be the horizontal and vertical H-trees within such a bank.
 The number of address bits required to address a word in this bank is 15.
-As there are 8 subbanks and because each mat in a subbank is activated during an access, the number of address bits that need to be distributed to each mat is 12.
+As there are 4 subbanks and because each mat in a subbank is activated during an access, the number of address bits that need to be distributed to each mat is 13.
 Because each mat in a subbank produces 64 out of the 256 output bits, the number of datain signals that need to be distributed to each mat is 64.
 Thus 15 bits of address and 256 bits of datain enter the bank from the left side driven by the H0 node.
 At the H1 node, the 15 address signals are redriven such that each of the two nodes H1 receive the 15 address signals.
-The datain signals split at node H1 and 32 datain signals go to the left H2 node and the other 32 go to the right H2 node.
+The datain signals split at node H1 and 128 datain signals go to the left H2 node and the other 128 go to the right H2 node.
 At each H2 node, the address signals are again redriven such that all of the 4 V0 nodes end up receiving the 15 address bits.
 The datain signals again split at each H2 node so that each V0 node ends up receiving 64 datain bits.
 These 15 address bits and 64 datain bits then traverse to each mat along the 4 vertical H-trees.
 In the vertical H-trees, address and datain may either be assumed to be broadcast to all mats or alternatively, it may be assumed that these signals are appropriately gated so that they are routed to just the correct subbank that contains the data; by default, we assume the latter scenario.

-Figure 10: Layout of the vertical H-trees within a bank.
+Figure 8: Layout of the horizontal H-tree within a bank.